xjpro/express-seed/README.md

 # express-seed

-A seed for a ME*N (Mongo via Mongoose Express, Node) app.
-No client side library is used.
+A minimalist seed for a ME*N (Mongo via Mongoose, Express, Node) app.
+No client side library is given.